 Web applications and web development

-You don’t have to know all the six or more languages for web development, but basic knowledge of HTML and PHP are an added advantage.
+You don’t have to know all six or more languages for web development, but basic knowledge of HTML and one scripting language is an added advantage.
 Better still, web applications are probably the most fertile ground for hackers.
-The more you understand about how they work and the databases behind them, the more successful you will be.
-Just visit W3Schools or tutorials point or JavaTpoint in order to understand these technologies.
+The more you understand how they work and the databases behind them, the more successful you will be.